Defending Your Marijuana Charge

 As one would suspect, in Indiana it is also a crime to possess marijuana; regardless of your intent to deal or not.
 If you possess marijuana and the amount is under thirty (30) grams, the penalty is an A Misdemeanor.
 However, it is a Level 6 Felony if it is more than 30 grams.
 This includes possessing, cultivating or growing marijuana.

 In most jurisdictions, if it is your first offense and your charge is an A misdemeanor the State will likely offer you a diversion(prosecutor run program) or a conditional discharge(court run program) where if you comply with certain terms during a fixed period of time, your charge will be dismissed.

 One of the things many people are surprised to find out, is that a conviction for possession or dealing of marijuana(and other drugs for that matter) can result in a suspension of your license and registration for 6 months up to 2 years.
 In order to add this additional penalty the Court must only find that the commission of the crime involved the use of a vehicle.
 So, yes, if you transport marijuana in a vehicle and get caught, you may lose your driving privileges.
 For more information regarding the legislator trying to lessen the penalties for marijuana crimes click here.

-Should you find yourself facing a marijuana charge in Indiana you may be facing prison time and/or a suspended driver’s license.
+Should you find yourself facing a marijuana charge in Indiana you may be facing prison time or other substantial penalties such as probation.
 Many times in these cases there are search and seizure issues that are fairly complex and could substantially impact the outcome on your case.
-The attorneys at Banks & Brower understand the law regarding marijuana related crimes and stand at the ready to help you with your criminal charges.
+The Indianapolis Criminal Defense Attorneys at Banks & Brower understand the law regarding marijuana related crimes and stand at the ready to help you with your criminal charges.
 For more information regarding our criminal practice click here.
 For more information about the substantial criminal law experience of our attorneys click here.
 You can also contact us by calling 317-870-0019.